 Helpful Documents

 Board approved NPHOs can submit a written request for decertification to the Board at any time.
-The failure of a certified health organization to timely submit a biennial report and/or required renewal fee within 90 days of its due date may result in decertification.
-If a certified health organization has been decertified, it will be required to submit a new application for certification.
+The failure of a 162.001(b) certified health organization to timely submit a biennial report and/or required renewal fee within 90 days of the September 30 due date will result in decertification.
+If a certified health organization has been decertified, it will be required to submit a new application for certification with the required initial application fee.

 For questions or to submit written request for decertification of a NPHO, contact nonprofits@tmb.texas.gov